NicholasJRodriguez/Nicholas-Rodriguez-Showcase/Notebooks/Using Data to Improve MLB Game Attendance/README.md

 - Shirt promotions also significantly boost turnout.
 - Fireworks and caps do not meaningfully influence attendance.
 - A simple four‑variable model explains 39% of attendance variation, giving management a strong starting point for optimizing promotional strategy.

 Actionable takeaway:
 More bobbleheads and shirts.
 Rethink fireworks.
-Drop caps.
+Don't utilize caps.

 ---